 Ngspice is a general purpose circuit simulation program for nonlinear dc, nonlinear transient, and linear ac analysis.
 Circuits may contain resistors, capacitors, inductors, mutual inductors, independent voltage and current sources, four types of dependent sources, lossless and lossy transmission lines (two separate implementations), switches, uniform distributed RC lines, and the five most common semiconductor devices: diodes, BJTs, JFETs, MESFETs, and MOSFET.
 This module is indicated by the label 9 in Fig. 2.1.

 2.1.8 NGHDL

-NGHDL, a module for mixed mode circuit simulation is also integrated with eSim.
-It uses ghdl for digital simulation and the mixed mode simulation happens through NgSpice.
+NGHDL, a module for mixed signal circuit simulation, is also integrated with eSim.
+It makes use of VHDL code.
+It uses ghdl for digital simulation and the mixed signal simulation happens through Ngspice.